Experiential Learning Development Grant

 GUIDELINES FOR APPLICANTS

 This is an open call for proposals to all Faculty, Contractually Limited Term Appointments (CLTAs), Sessional Lecturers, and Course Instructors at the University of Toronto Mississauga.
-Applications must be submitted over e-mail for assessment by June 15, 2020 at 11:59 p.m.
+The application period for the 2021-22 year has now closed.

 The University of Toronto Mississauga (UTM) is committed to offering innovative, high-impact, and real-world opportunities to all of its students through experience-driven programs.
 High quality experiential learning (EL) programs deepen graduate and undergraduate education, respond to the needs of society, contribute to community-campus relationships, and enhance the reputation of the University.
-The Office of the Vice-Principal Academic & Dean (OVPAD) recognizes the investment required from both instructors and academic units to develop and offer new EL opportunities in their courses.
-This investment includes current planning for remote and mixed delivery of courses for the upcoming Fall 2020 and Winter 2021 terms, which may require modifying and designing entirely new EL opportunities to ensure that students continue to receive the same high-quality, impactful education expected of UTM.
+The Office of the Vice-Principal Academic & Dean (OVPAD) recognizes the investment required from both instructors and academic units to develop and/or enhance existing EL opportunities in their courses.
+This investment includes current planning for remote, in-person, and mixed delivery (per University and Provincial guidelines) of courses for the upcoming Fall 2021, Winter 2022, and Summer 2022 terms.

-In order to help facilitate this transition to a new teaching context and support the short-term design of new curricula, the OVPAD has established the Experiential Learning Development Grant to offset the range of costs (e.g., administrative support, research assistance, equipment purchases, software licenses, etc.) associated with the development and delivery of EL opportunities.
+The OVPAD is continuing to offer the Experiential Learning Development Grant to offset the range of costs (e.g., administrative support, research assistance, equipment purchases, software licenses, etc.) associated with the development and delivery of EL opportunities.

 Funding for an EL project is limited to a maximum of $2500.00.
 Grant funds will be deposited directly into recipient PERA accounts (or, if sessional, departmental funds) upon award.
 Faculty members are encouraged to add their successful proposals to their Annual Activity Report and CVs as part of their PTR.